PGP* (Pretty Good Policy) for Crypto Podcast artwork

 You’ll hear interviews with industry leaders, government officials, and academics at the forefront of shaping the public policy environment for blockchain technology.
 Our guests will share their unique perspectives on the challenges and opportunities facing the industry and the impact of current and proposed regulations and policy approaches on the growth and development of the blockchain ecosystem.

-Hosted by Gary Weinstein, Head of Global Regulatory Relations at Electric Coin Co., and Paul Brigner, Head of US Public Policy and Strategic Advocacy at Electric Coin Co.
+Hosted by Paul Brigner, Head of US Public Policy and Strategic Advocacy at Electric Coin Co.

 Please be advised that the information provided in this podcast is for informational and educational purposes only and is not to be taken as legal or financial advice.
 The opinions and views expressed by our guests are their own and may not reflect the official stance of the organizations they represent or those of Electric Coin Co.
 Always consult a legal or financial professional before making any decisions.